 Whether you deal with springtime allergies or not, there are a number of other effects that pollen can have that might not cross your mind, such as the impact on your car.

 Beyond being notorious for getting on your clothing, the pollen that sticks to your car is commonly from ragweed or trees.
 These sources have spiny, microscopic hooks to cling to surfaces and promote pollination.
 While it’s good for Mother Nature, it’s not so good for your car.
 An understated aspect of pollen is the acidity that can stain and corrode your car’s clear coat of paint, especially when activated by water.

 There's no denying how easy it is to ignore the pollen and rely on spring rains to keep your car clean.
 But be warned: doing so means that you’re causing more lasting damage and potentially lowering your resale value.

 Convenient Solutions for Long Term Protection

 The easiest option for dealing with pollen buildup on your vehicle is a quality hand wash, not just a rinse with a hose or spring rain.
 By using automotive soap with a cleaning mitt, you can ensure that every inch of your car is cleaned before rinsing and hand drying with a microfiber towel.
 That final part is important: microfiber towels are crucial for car paint because the open spaces in the cloth catches dust, dirt, and pollen.

 Don’t Ignore Your Cabin!

 Of course, pollen doesn’t just impact your car’s exterior; it can be invasive at times and fight to get inside of your car’s cabin.
-Opting for interior cleaning can address any pollen that manages to get on your seats or dashboard, but the biggest area to consider is your cabin air filter.
+Opting for interior cleaning can address any pollen that manages to get on your seats or dashboard, but the biggest area to consider is replacing your cabin air filter.
 This part of your car’s venting system captures pollen, dust, and other pollutants from getting into your cabin, but can become clogged if not replaced on a routine basis.